 Many people can help control their OA symptoms with basic lifestyle changes.
 Talk to your doctor about whether these options may be right for you.

 Exercise can play a major role in reducing the pain that comes with OA.
 An active lifestyle can help you:

 - increase muscle and bone strength

 Maintaining a healthy weight can reduce stress on joints.
 If you are overweight or obese, talk to your doctor about how to lose weight safely.
-Weight loss can help with the pain of OA.
-It may also reduce systemic inflammation that contributes to OA.
+Weight loss can help with the pain of OA, especially for OA of the knee.
+It may also reduce inflammation in the body.

 If your joints are swollen and achy, give them a break.
 Try to avoid using an inflamed joint for 12 to 24 hours to let the swelling go down.
 It’s also a good idea to get enough sleep.
 Fatigue may increase your perception of pain.

 Both cold and heat can help treat OA symptoms.
 Applying ice to an aching area for 20 minutes helps restrict blood vessels.
 This reduces fluid in the tissue and decreases swelling and pain.
 You can repeat the treatment two or three times a day.

 A bag of frozen vegetables makes a great ice pack.
 Just make sure to wrap any ice pack you use in a T-shirt or towel.
 Otherwise, the cold could hurt or even damage your skin.